 During the year 2016, Ethereum bifurcated into two different blockchains as a consequence of the collapse of The DAO project.
 The new version was named Ethereum (ETH), and the original plan carried on as Ethereum Classic (ETC).
 As a result, the value of the Ethereum currency shot up to over 13,000 percent in 2017.

-I.e., An open source platform to build and distribute decentralized applications where users can interact with their creations in a peer to peer fashion without the need of a middleman.
+An open-source platform to build and distribute decentralized applications where users can interact with their creations in a peer to peer fashion without the need for a middleman.

 Who needs Ethereum

 For all developers who desire to build apps by leveraging the power of the Ethereum blockchain, users interested in accessing and interacting with smart contracts on the ethereum blockchain are the ones who need it.
 But wait there’s more.
 All the hodlers and anyone else interested in making a profit from this cryptocurrency and diversifying it into other types of cryptocurrencies are also hungry for ethereum.

 Decentralized applications or dapps for short were first built on ethereum, and then Lisk modified this approach through its innovative blockchain.
 However, this is just my two cents regarding things here, and you guys are free to agree or disagree with it.
 A dapp is only an application serving a specific purpose like voting for someone or something or buying tickets just with the exception of no middleman fee or anything.
 This means you can get quality service without all the extra costs that banks, etc. charge.
 Awesome right?